lesbird/MSX8/README.md

 At this point all control is passed to the GAME ROM with the MSX BIOS in low memory starting at 0x0000.

 Some game ROMs have varying start addresses.
-Most games start at 0x4000 but a few games like Space Invaders, for example, start at 0x8000.
+Most games start at 0x40xx but a few games like Space Invaders, for example, start at 0x80xx.
 If this is detected the game is copied up to 0x8000 through 0xC000 (16K max) and launched.

 I have tested this with some of the popular arcade conversions for the MSX computer such as <b>PACMAN, GALAGA, GALAXIAN, DIGDUG, RALLYX, BOSCONIAN</b> and they all work perfectly.
 Some ROMs do not work.
 One in particular is FROGGER.
 I disassembled the FROGGER ROM and discovered it is doing direct writes to the VDP/PSG instead of going through the BIOS.
 I suspect many non-working games are doing this as well.
-I wrote a patcher version of MSX8 which called MSX8P.
+I wrote a patcher version of MSX8 which is called MSX8P.
 You use it just like MSX8 except it will search the ROM code for IN/OUT/OUTI and replace MSX I/O port addresses with Heathkit I/O addresses.
-This fixes FROGGER and most direct I/O games but controller code doesn't work exactly right just yet (this is a work in progrerss).
+This fixes FROGGER and most direct I/O games but controller code doesn't work exactly right just yet for these patched games (this is a work in progress).
 The patcher is not perfect because it is almost impossible to distinguish code from data so it may be patching data by accident.
 Also it is possible that some I/O port addresses are being read from a table somewhere else in memory and in this case the patcher will not work.

 ### GRAPHICS BOARD SETUP